 Purpose Software Name Mac OS Versions Required Operation USB connection to a Macintosh for image transfer OS 9/OS X Establish a connection between the camera and your Macintosh.
 USB driver is not required (page 196).
-Transfer of images from the camera and management of images on a Macintosh Photo Loader 1.1 OS 9 Install Photo Loader 1.1 (page 217).
+Managing of Images on a Macintosh Photo Loader 1.1 OS 9 Install Photo Loader 1.1 (page 217).
 OS X Use iPhoto, which comes bundled with your operating system (page 217).
 Movie playback - OS 9/OS X QuickTime is not included on the CD-ROM that comes bundled with the camera, but it is included with your Macintosh operating system.
 Use the QuickTime application that is installed with your operating system for playback (page 218).
 Viewing of user documentation (PDF) files - OS 9/OS X Use Adobe Reader or Adobe Acrobat Reader, which comes bundled with your operating system (page 218).